dreamportdev/Osdev-Notes/06_Userspace/03_Handling_Interrupts.md

 This is not a complete guide on how to handle interrupts.
 It assumes we already have an IDT setup and working in supervisor mode, if don't refer the earlier chapter that covers how to set up an IDT and the basics of handling interrupts.
 This chapter is focused on handling interrupts when user mode programs are executing.

 On `x86_64` there are two main structures involved in handling interrupts.
 The first is the IDT, which we should already be familiar with.
 The second is the task state segment (TSS).
 While the TSS is not technically mandatory for handling interrupts, once we leave ring 0 it's functionally impossible to handle interrupts without it.

 ### The Why

 *Why is getting back into supervisor mode on x86_64 so long-winded?* It's an easy question to ask.
 The answer is a combination of two things: legacy compatibility, and security.
 The security side is easy to understand.
 The idea with switching stacks on interrupts is to prevent leaking kernel data to user programs.
 Since the kernel may process sensitive data inside of an interrupt, that data may be left on the stack.
 Of course a user program can't really know when it's been interrupted and there might be valuable kernel data on the stack to scan for, but it's not impossible.
 There have already been several exploits that work like this.
 So switching stacks is an easy way to prevent a whole class of security issues.

 As for the legacy part? `X86` is an old architecture, oringinally it had no concept of rings or protection of any kind.
 There have been many attempts to introduce new levels of security into the architecture over time, resulting in what we have now.
 However for all that, it does leave us with a process that is quite flexible, and provides a lot of possibilities in how interrupts can be handled.

 ### The How

 The TSS served a different purpose on `x86` (protected mode, not `x86_64`), and was for *hardware task switching*.
 Since this proved to be slower than *software task switching*, this functionality was removed in long-mode.
 The 32 and 64 bit TSS structures are very different and not compatible.
-Note that example below uses the `packed` attribute.
-As is always a good idea when using structures that are dealing with hardware directly.
+Note that the example below uses the `packed` attribute, as is always a good idea when using structures that are dealing with hardware directly.
 We want to ensure our compiler lays out the memory as we expect.
-A C version of the long mode TSS is given below:
+A `C` version of the long mode TSS is given below:

 ```c
 __attribute__((packed))